serem53/datasets/README.md

 - **Email**: info@tinytotos.com
 - **Website**: [www.tinytotos.com](https://www.tinytotos.com)
-- **Phone**: +

-Feel free to reach out to us with any questions, feedback, or partnership opportunities!
+Feel free to reach out to us with any questions or feedback.

 ---